timescale/docs/cloud/multi-factor-authentication.md

     click `Use recovery code instead` to type the recovery code.
 1. Click `Next`.
 1. In the `Save your recovery codes` dialog, copy, download, or print the recovery codes, and save them in a safe place.
 These are used to recover your account if you lose your device.
 1. Verify that you have saved your recovery codes, by clicking `OK, I saved my recovery codes`.

 </procedure>

-## Remove two-factor authentication
+## Remove Two-factor authentication

 If you need to enroll a new device for two-factor authentication, you can remove two-factor authentication from your account and then add it